About usPartner with usListen to our podcasts

 141 West 41st Street

-Ootoya 1 Japanese Sushi Garment District Midtown West Tenderloin
+Ootoya 1 Sushi Japanese Tenderloin Garment District Midtown West

 New York has more than its fair share of yakitori houses and sushi bars, but this Japanese transplant is concerned with presenting Teishoku, or home-style cooking, to its American diners.
 Since 1958, Japan has been fortunate enough to have access to this chain's nourishing, traditional fare, where a "healthy body and mind" are top priority.
 Throughout Asia, there are over three hundred Ootoya restaurants, and as of 2012, New Yorkers can dine in the light, airy interior of their elegant US flagship restaurant on 18th Street or their latest addition on 41st.